How to define your ICP when you sell a horizontal B2B product

 What data should I use to define my ICP if I don't sell to a specific industry?

-The three most predictive data points for a horizontal B2B ICP are: revenue band and trajectory (available from Companies House filed accounts), growth signals including director appointments and recruitment patterns (both publicly available), and company age relative to growth rate (indicating whether a company is in a scaling phase).
-These variables work regardless of industry and are measurable across the entire UK company register.
+The three most predictive data points are: revenue band and trajectory (available from Companies House filed accounts), growth signals including director appointments and recruitment patterns (both publicly available), and company age relative to growth rate.

 How many companies are in a typical UK B2B ICP?

-A well-defined horizontal B2B ICP in the UK typically contains between 2,000 and 15,000 companies, depending on revenue band and how precisely the growth signal criteria are set.
-A typical horizontal ICP maps to between 8 and 14 SIC codes, meaning filter-based approaches using sector selection miss 30% to 60% of the actual addressable market.
-Defining the ICP by company profile and signals rather than by sector significantly expands coverage without sacrificing precision.
+A well-defined horizontal B2B ICP in the UK typically contains between 2,000 and 15,000 companies.
+A typical horizontal ICP maps to between 8 and 14 SIC codes, meaning filter-based approaches miss 30% to 60% of the actual addressable market.

 Why are SIC codes unreliable for B2B prospecting?

-SIC codes were designed for statistical classification of economic activity, not for sales prospecting.
+SIC codes were designed for statistical classification, not sales prospecting.
 They are broad, frequently self-assigned without specialist guidance, and often out of date relative to a company's current activity.
-More importantly, horizontal products have target markets that are genuinely distributed across many SIC codes - so any filter-based prospecting that requires sector selection will systematically miss a significant proportion of target accounts.
-A company doing work identical to your best customers may simply be classified under a different code.

 How often should I update my ICP?

 An ICP should be reviewed whenever you have meaningful new data about which customers have retained, expanded, or churned, and whenever your product evolves to serve a new or different buyer.
-In practice, most teams review their ICP quarterly.
-The more important question is whether your ICP mapping is static or live.
-A static ICP you refresh quarterly will always lag behind the market.
-A live ICP that continuously surfaces new accounts matching your criteria means you never miss a company entering your target window.
+In practice, most teams review quarterly.

 About the author